Ford Cortina: Mark IV (1976–1979)

 A choice of base, L, GL, S (for Sport) and Ghia trims was available, again not universal to all engines and body styles.
-Rostyle wheels were fitted as standard to all Mark IV GL, S, and Ghia models, with alloy wheels available as an extra-cost option.
+8 'spoke' steel sports wheels were fitted as standard to all Mark IV GL, S, and Ghia models, with alloy wheels available as an extra-cost option for the Ghia.
 The dashboard was carried over intact from the last of the Mark III Cortinas, while the estate used the rear body pressings of the previous 1970-release Taunus.

 Despite its status as Britain's best-selling car throughout its production run, the Mark IV is now the rarest Cortina, with poor rustproofing and the model's popularity with banger racers cited as being the main reasons for its demise.
-Particularly scarce are the 2.0 and 2.3S models, which were discontinued when the Mark V was introduced in August 1979.
+Particularly scarce are the 2.0 and 2.3 S models, which were discontinued when the Mark V was introduced in August 1979.

-Ford Australia built its own version, known as the TE, with the 2.0-litre Inline-four engine Pinto unit and the Falcon's 3.3-litre and 4.1-litre straight-six engine.
+Ford Australia built its own version, known as the TE, with the 2.0-litre straight-four engine Pinto unit and the Falcon's 3.3-litre and 4.1-litre straight-six engine.
 The six-cylinder versions were rather nose heavy and did not handle as well as the fours or the European V6 models.
 Interior door hardware and steering columns were shared with the Falcons, and the Australian versions also had their own instrument clusters, optional air conditioning, and much larger bumpers.
 They also had side indicators.
 The Cortina wagon was assembled by Renault Australia at its plant in Heidelberg in Victoria.

 A considerable number were exported to New Zealand under a free-trade agreement where they were sold alongside locally assembled models similar to those available in the UK.

 In South Africa, the Mark IV was built with the Kent 1.6-litre and the 3.0-litre Essex V6.
 Beginning in mid-1978, the Cologne-built 2.0-litre Pinto four also became available in place of the old Essex V4.
 They were sold as L (1600), GL (2000), and Ghia (V6) with four-door saloon or estate bodywork.